 Hickory Run State Park Camping Cons

-Restrooms are very outdated and not all of them are clean
+The restrooms are very outdated and not all of them are clean.

 Hiking in Hickory Run State Park